stefan-beuchert/MovieRecommender/README.md

 ### General
 This repository contains a backend, that can be used to get (movie) recommendations based on a dataset of movies represented by text documents.
-This software is not only limited to a specific datasets.
-By simply changing some values in the config.py, this backend be used as a recommender system for all sorts of text documents.
+This software is not only limited to a specific dataset.
+By simply changing some values in the config.py, this backend is used as a recommender system for all sorts of text documents.

 ### Prerequisites